10.6 Alternatives Case Lab

 3. Match the alternative's return driver to the objective.

-4. Test the mismatch: fees, leverage, valuation method, capital calls, or redemption limits.
+4. Test the mismatch: fees, leverage, valuation method, capital calls, redemption limits.

-5. Select the answer that fits both expected benefit and constraint.
+5. Select the answer that fits both the expected benefit and the constraint.

 Exam traps

-It may describe a manager with attractive returns but weak independent custody or valuation controls.
-The correct answer is to perform or require stronger operational due diligence.
-In alternatives, a good investment thesis is incomplete if the structure prevents the investor from actually using the return when needed.
+The exam may pair a high-return private fund with an investor who has short-term cash needs; the correct response is usually to reject or limit the allocation because liquidity is binding.
+It may describe a low-volatility, appraisal-valued fund; the correct response is to question the reported risk.
+It may describe a manager with attractive returns but weak independent custody or valuation; the correct answer is to require stronger operational due diligence.
+In alternatives, a good thesis is incomplete if the structure stops the investor from actually using the return when it is needed.

 Test Your Knowledge

-An investor with short-term cash needs and limited staff is considering a private equity fund with capital calls and a ten-year life.
-The most appropriate concern is:
+A bank treasury with strict near-term liquidity requirements and limited staff is offered a private equity fund with capital calls and a ten-year life.
+The most appropriate concern is that:

 A